Opportunity Search Results

 Overview //

-Camp ground Host daily duties include:
+Current Park Host daily duties include:

-- Direct overnight visitors to camping area and specific sites
+- Direct overnight visitors to camping area and specific sites.

-- Clean restroom, shower building and bunkhouse
+- Clean restroom and shower building

-- Litter clean up
+- Litter clean up.

-- Clean campsite and fire rings
+- Clean campsite and fire rings.

-- Other duties based on interests, skills, and park needs
+- Other duties based on interests, skills, and park needs.

 Applicants must be 18 years of age and older.